IsotopeLtd/isotope/lib/src/presenters/README.md

 # Presenters

-This architecture aims to provide **common functionalities to make app development easier** as well as code principles to use during development to ensure your code stays maintainable.
-It uses a View -> Presenter -> Model architecture pattern which provides single-direction view binding from the presenter.
+This architecture aims to provide a commercially proven software architecture and set of code principles/patterns to use during development to ensure your code stays maintainable.
+It uses a View -> Presenter -> Service -> Model architecture pattern which provides single-direction view binding to a presenter.

 ## Installation